Note: Securing a perfect or near-perfect score is not impossible in the GRE.

 Transitioning from one category to another under our observation takes different amounts of time.
 The list below shows the results of our research:

-Students in Category 4 should keep in mind the target score they need to achieve, and based on that, they should plan a timeline accordingly.
+Students in Category 4 should consider the target score they need to achieve and plan a timeline accordingly.
 It’s a step-wise process, and no magic potion will turn your 270 scores to 330 in one month.
 You will improve step by step, day by day.
 You just need to make sure you’re on the right path.

-To make things simpler for category 4 students (Those students who are scoring less than 300 in diagnostic tests), we have prepared the following strategy.
-They should not focus on one month of Standard preparation time; instead, they should focus on working on concepts first, then strategies, and then practice.
+To simplify things for category 4 students (those scoring less than 300 in diagnostic tests), we have prepared the following strategy.
+They should not focus on one month of Standard preparation time; instead, they should work on concepts first, then strategies, and then practice.

 Study Plan for Students: